noamaianski/portfolio/accomp.md

 ## Statements of Accomplishment
-I received the following certificates upon completing coding lessons on DataCamp.
+I received the following certificates upon completing coding lessons on [DataCamp](https://learn.datacamp.com).
 They are listed by date of completion.
+Together, these lessons account for more than 40 hours of coding practice!

 | <img src='intro.png' width=500/> |